rohenp/throttler/README.md

 # throttler
-Threaded throttle/retry function that is thread safe
+This is a threaded throttle/retry function that is thread safe, completely implemented in software.
+It works in Python 2.7 and 3.6.

+Use of this library is not recommended for larger applications, as they should most likely use a queue to deal with calls in a more scalable way.